 It is possible to organize an expert system as a finite state machine, where each state corresponds to a rule "context" (also called a phase).
-Phases (or contexts) can be organized into cycles, networks or trees.
-The transition between phases can be coded reactively (as rules) or declaratively (as facts).
+Contexts can be organized into cycles, networks or trees.
+The transition between contexts can be coded reactively (as rules) or declaratively (as facts).
 Declarative control is slightly slower but provides the advantages of being easy to inspect, easy to change, and easier to debug.
 Examples include:

-Diagnostic Systems (e.g. MYCIN) - tree of phases (or contexts) Systems for self-monitoring and self repair - cycles
+Diagnostic Systems (e.g. MYCIN) - tree of contexts Systems for self-monitoring and self repair - cycles

-Within each phase, a set of rules encode the systems knowledge.
+Within each context, a set of rules encode the systems knowledge.

-In general it is good practice to group rules into contexts (or phases).
+In general it is good practice to group rules into contexts.
 Each context (or phase) concerns some sort of calculation coded as a body of rules that may fire in any order.

-Phases and Control Elements
+Contexts and Control Elements

-Phases are indicated by the existence of a token: an element in the facts list that indicates the current phase.
+Contexts are indicated by the existence of a token: an element in the facts list that indicates the current context.

+'''

-(phase <Name of the phase>)
+(context <Name of the context>)

+'''

 A classic example is a self-monitoring and self-repair system used for satellites and space applications.
-Such systems typically operate in cycle with 3 phases:
+Such systems typically operate in cycle with 3 contexts:

-Fault-Detection: A set of rules that test the integrity of subsystems Fault-Diagnosis: A set of rules that determine the origin of an error.
-Fault-Repair: A set of rules that reconfigure the system to repair a fault.
+Fault-Detection: A set of rules that test the integrity of subsystemsFault-Diagnosis: A set of rules that determine the origin of an error.Fault-Repair: A set of rules that reconfigure the system to repair a fault.